 - Mental Health Awareness training

-Free courses for people experiencing anxiety and depression who wish to improve their mental wellbeing.
-These can be found on pages 38-41.
+- FREE courses for people experiencing anxiety and depression who wish to improve their mental wellbeing.

 One in four people will experience a mental health problem at some point in their lives; money worries, work and relationship problems, unemployment, illness and loneliness can increase the risk of developing depression and anxiety.